iPhone XR Camera – Single lens with good results

-Missing that extra sensor means a few things: you can no longer optically zoom and jump to ‘2x’, and the iPhone XR also handles portrait mode shots differently.
+As there is no secondary telephoto sensor you can no longer optically zoom and jump to ‘2x’, and the iPhone XR also handles portrait mode shots differently.

 So does it work?
 Mostly, yes.
-If you’re shooting in good light with a person (portrait mode here only works on people, not dogs and cups of coffee) then the blur feels natural.
+If you’re shooting in good light with a person (portrait mode here only works on people, not dogs and cups of coffee like the iPhone 11) then the blur feels natural.
 You can also alter the strength of the blur, which is a nice touch.
 It does struggle with hair and hats though and isn’t quite as accurate as the dual-camera-wielding iPhones.

-The differences in portrait mode aside, every other picture from the iPhone XR is virtually identical to the iPhone XS and you’re not losing anything by choosing the cheaper model.
+The differences in portrait mode aside, every other picture from the iPhone XR is virtually identical to the iPhone XS.
 The 12-megapixel f/1.8 aperture camera is exactly the same as on the more expensive phones and boasts the same Smart HDR feature.

-Smart HDR is new for the 2018 iPhones and is on by default.
-It uses ‘computational’ knowledge to alter contrast, white balance and other settings when you take a picture, with the idea that the result will be better.
+Smart HDR uses ‘computational’ knowledge to alter contrast, white balance and other settings when you take a picture, with the idea that the result will be better.

 I’ve been a big fan of Smart HDR since I started using it with the iPhone XS.
 It provides very nice photos across varying scenarios.
 Photos taken in well-lit situations have a lovely pop of colour, with strong contrast and great dynamic range.
 These latter two points help capture detailed landscapes with a good difference between the lightest and darkest points.